Skip to main content

 However, the type and route of administration are critical.
 Oral estrogens can have different metabolic effects than transdermal applications due to first-pass metabolism in the liver.

 The addition of low-dose testosterone to a woman’s HRT regimen can be particularly effective for improving metabolic health.
 Similar to its role in men, testosterone in women helps build lean muscle mass, improve energy levels, and reduce visceral fat accumulation.
-This shift in is a powerful tool for enhancing insulin sensitivity.
+This shift in body composition is a powerful tool for enhancing insulin sensitivity.

-Progesterone, another key hormone, also plays a role, though its effects on can vary depending on the specific type of progestin used.
+Progesterone, another key hormone, also plays a role, though its effects on insulin sensitivity can vary depending on the specific type of progestin used.
 The goal of a well-designed protocol is to create a hormonal environment that mirrors the metabolic advantages of a woman’s younger physiology.

 The following table outlines the primary metabolic actions of key hormones used in optimization protocols: